-Giving through your workplace provides a convenient way to support the PKD Foundation and our vision that one day no one will suffer the full effects of polycystic kidney disease (PKD).
+Giving through your workplace provides a convenient way to support our vision that one day no one will suffer the full effects of polycystic kidney disease (PKD).
 Your personal contribution through payroll deduction funds research grants, provides new education materials and elevates patients’ voices through advocacy and awareness.

-Check with your human resources department to see if they offer a workplace giving program.
-Workplace giving is an easy and efficient way to make tax-deductible donations to the PKD Foundation through payroll deduction.
+Contact your human resources department and check if they offer a workplace giving program.
+Workplace giving allows you to make tax-deductible donations to the PKD Foundation through payroll deduction.

-If you are a federal employee, including military and postal workers, please designate your campaign pledge to the PKD Foundation during the Combined Federal Campaign (CFC).
-Use CFC #10317 on your pledge card.
-The CFC runs September 1 through December 15.
-Read about how PKD has impacted the lives of one federal employee’s family and why they choose to give to the PKD Foundation.
+If you are a federal employee, including military and postal workers, please designate your campaign pledge to the PKD Foundation during the Combined Federal Campaign (CFC), which runs September 1 through December 15.
+Be sure to use CFC #10317 on your pledge card.